FAQ

 I’ve lost a tooth.
 What are my options for replacing it?

 There are several options available to replace your missing tooth.
-When you visit our office, our dentist will examine your mouth, discuss your oral health needs and smile goals with you, and review your treatment options.
-We will design a customized treatment plan to restore your tooth and your smile.
+When you visit our office, our dentist will examine your mouth, discuss your oral health needs and smile goals, and review your treatment options.
+We will design a customized treatment plan to restore your tooth and smile.
 Some of the tooth replacement options we may discuss include:

 • Dental implants